An way to isolating SQL high CPU concerns is summarised in the screenshot below:

 Processor Time = Privileged Time + User Time.

-7. Confirm that SQL is consuming high CPU on the box by validating the below counters:
+7. Verify that SQL is using a lot of CPU on the box by looking at the counters below:

 Process (sqlservr): % Privileged Time